 Your Marketing Measurement is Going Dark

-Imagine you are standing in front of a large wall-sized stadium scoreboard— one like the big, bright ones we used to see pre-pandemic at live sporting events.
+Imagine you are standing in front of a large wall-sized stadium scoreboard during a critical game.
 Now imagine that one by one, each LED light on the scoreboard turns off.
 For some time, your mind can still fill in the gaps to see the score.
-But at some point, enough LED lights turn off and you can no longer tell the difference between a 5 and an 8, or if your favorite team has 1 point or 10.
-Well, the scoreboard in many ways is your tracking-based marketing measurement— the pixels are going dark and the performance picture is becoming increasingly difficult to see.
+But at some point, enough LED lights will turn off and you can no longer tell the difference between a 5 and an 8, or if your favorite team has 1 point or 10.
+The scoreboard going dark is in many ways your tracking-based marketing measurement— the pixels are going dark and the performance picture is becoming increasingly difficult to see.
 And at some point, tracking will no longer be complete or accurate enough for you to keep score of your marketing investments.

 Why is the scoreboard going dark?
 In April, Apple released iOS 14.5 and required that app developers and apps request users’ permission to track them.
 As part of Apple’s App Tracking Transparency or “ATT”, Apple only makes the IDFA— or ID for Advertisers— available to the app when users give permission for tracking using this unique identifier.
 Some marketers may have mistakenly concluded that this was only an “app issue” and that if they were not advertising to users to install an app that their brand would be unaffected.
-In reality, this tracking change is a much broader digital advertising issue that impacts all parts of the digital advertising market.
-When looking at the numbers, it is easy to see why Apple’s privacy change is such a big deal:
+In September of this year, Apple rolled our iOS 15, which included a new email privacy feature called “Mail Privacy Protection” or MPP.
+MPP allows Apple users to prevent the tracking of email opens.
+When looking at the numbers, it is easy to see why Apple’s privacy changes are such a big deal:

 - In March, 2021, Apple had 113 million iPhone users in the US, accounting for 47% of all smartphone users in the US1